dfrechdev/departures-demo/README.md

 ## Issues

 This project is intended for demo applications such as for talks or workshops.
-If you encounter a problem create an issue or feel fre to open a pull request if you know the fix.
+If you encounter a problem create an issue or feel free to open a pull request if you know the fix.

 ## License